Meet Abeer Halabi

 Abeer then studied group facilitation and conflict resolution, ran dozens of women’s and other dialogue groups, trained group leaders and directed a number of civil society projects.
 She earned a master’s in social work at Tel Aviv University with an emphasis on women and gender, lectured about life as a Palestinian citizen of Israel and about women caught between tradition and modernity in the U.S. and travelled to Germany, Turkey and Jordan in Israeli-Palestinian delegations and leadership groups.

 After returning from two years in the U.S. where her cardiologist husband worked on a research project for the National Institutes of Health, Abeer decided she wanted to take on more of a leadership role in shared society work and in the discourse around shared society in Israel.
 Just then, a relative who had worked at Shatil told her of a job opening that she felt was tailor-made for her: Shatil Director of Shared Society initiatives.

 “It was just what I was looking for,” says Abeer.

-Abeer began working in Shatil two years ago, strengthening shared society grassroots initiatives; co-running Shatil’s Directors’ Forum for a Shared Society with Shatil Director, Esther Sivan; launching a Lowering the Walls anti-racism program in Haifa and building the capacity of shared society and Palestinian-Israeli organizations.
+Abeer began working in Shatil two years ago, strengthening shared society grassroots initiatives; co-running Shatil’s Directors’ Forum for a Shared Society with Shatil Director, Esther Sivan; launching a Lowering the Walls anti-racism program in Haifa and building the capacity of shared society and Palestinian-Israeli organisations.
 Together with the NIF/Shatil leadership, Abeer is overseeing a strategic thinking and planning process regarding our shared society work.
-Her vision for the area includes Shatil organizing the arena, connecting organizations and activists working on shared society in order to create a structure for shared society endeavours based on equality and shared leadership.
+Her vision for the area includes Shatil organising the arena, connecting organisations and activists working on shared society in order to create a structure for shared society endeavours based on equality and shared leadership.

 Abeer is optimistic about the possibility of a truly shared society in Israel.